 For both women and men, hats were a necessary part of most daytime ensembles.
 When judging Original and Reproduction category ensembles, the hat must match the category.
-If the hat is not of the same category as the Major Garment, either Original or Reproduction, the total points in the Headgear area must be "0" for condition, fit, hair showing, coordinated and appropriate.
+If the hat is not of the same category as the Major Garment, either Original or Reproduction, the total points in the Headgear area must be "0", including condition, fit, hair showing, coordinated and appropriate.

-Consider the following when judging an entrant or display with a hat:
+Consider the following when judging an entrant with a hat:

-Condition: It should not have holes, be stained, wrinkled or dirty.
+Condition: It should not have holes, or be stained, wrinkled or dirty.
 Any visible lining should be clean and in good repair.

 Fit: Does it fit?
 Is it worn properly?
 The MAFCA Fashion Guidelines has a detailed explanation of how women's hats should be worn.
-Remember, Model A era hats, particularly those worn by women, were not worn as modern hats are worn.
-Fit is not considered in Fashion Display Judging.
+Remember; Model A era hats, particularly those worn by women, were not worn as modern hats are worn.

 If any hair is showing, is it styled in an era style?
 An entrant should not be asked to remove their hat for the purpose of judging their hairstyle as you would not normally see the hair under the hat.
-This is not a consideration in Fashion Display Judging.

 Appropriateness: Is a hat needed to complete the outfit?
-Is the hat appropriate for the age of the wearer or the outfit represented in the display, the occasion, the season (e.g., a dark winter hat with a summer outfit, a late afternoon outfit with a sports hat, or knickers with a derby)?
+Is the hat appropriate for the age of the wearer, the occasion, the season (e.g., a dark winter hat with a summer outfit, a late afternoon outfit with a sports hat, or knickers with a derby)?
 Is the hat coordinated with the rest of the outfit?
 In other words, would this hat have been worn with this outfit by this individual during the Model A era?